 - Do change up the menu regularly to make it more dynamic.

-The food business will continue growing and being lucrative forever.
-What will set you apart from the competition is the quality of your food, the variety or expertise and the level of engagement with your customers.
+The food business will continue growing and be lucrative forever.
+What will set you apart from the competition is the quality of your food, the variety of expertise and the level of engagement with your customers.
 So let your inner goddess Annapurna take charge and motivate you to start your own tiffin service business.
-While food and catering businesses have great margins, they aren’t the only low investment and high profit business ideas that you can consider.
+While food and catering businesses have great margins, they aren’t the only low-investment and high-profit business ideas that you can consider.